NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2015 Residential Energy Consumption Survey (RECS) microdata.; 2019 Energy Savings Forecast of Solid-State Lighting in General Illumination Applications. https://www.energy.gov/sites/prod/files/2019/12/f69/2019_ssl-energy-savings-forecast.pdf
+- \U.S. EIA 2015 Residential Energy Consumption Survey (RECS) microdata.

+- \2019 Energy Savings Forecast of Solid-State Lighting in General Illumination Applications. https://www.energy.gov/sites/prod/files/2019/12/f69/2019_ssl-energy-savings-forecast.pdf

 Assumption
 **********

-Qualitative lamp type fractions in each household surveyed are distributed to three options representing 100% incandescent, 100% CFl, and 100% LED lamp type options.; Due to low sample sizes for some Building Types, Building Type data are grouped into: 1) Single-Family Detached and Mobile Homes, and 2) Multifamily 2-4 units and Multifamily 5+ units, and 3) Single-Family Attached.; Single-Family Attached units in the West South Central census division has the same LED saturation as Multi-Family; LED saturation is adjusted to match the U.S. projected saturation in the 2019 Energy Savings Forecast of Solid-State Lighting in General Illumination Applications.
+- \Qualitative lamp type fractions in each household surveyed are distributed to three options representing 100% incandescent, 100% CFl, and 100% LED lamp type options.

+- \Due to low sample sizes for some Building Types, Building Type data are grouped into: 1) Single-Family Detached and Mobile Homes, and 2) Multifamily 2-4 units and Multifamily 5+ units, and 3) Single-Family Attached.

+- \Single-Family Attached units in the West South Central census division has the same LED saturation as Multi-Family

+- \LED saturation is adjusted to match the U.S. projected saturation in the 2019 Energy Savings Forecast of Solid-State Lighting in General Illumination Applications.

 Arguments
 *********